 Avoid Sticker Shock by Initially Targeting a Specific Need Within the Facility

 When pricing a service contract for a small commercial facility like a strip mall with only two or three HVAC units and no full-time maintenance staff, it’s reasonable to pitch a contract for the entire building right from the start.
-However, when dealing with a large commercial facility with 100 units, for example, proposing a $15,000/month contract to service all their equipment can be a tough sell.
+However, when dealing with a large commercial facility with 100 units, for example, proposing a $15,000/month contract to service every component of their HVAC system can be a tough sell.

-To address this, it’s often more effective to start with small but critical needs within the facility, such as maintaining essential equipment.
+To address this, it’s often more effective to start with small but critical needs within the facility, such as preventative maintenance for essential HVAC equipment.
 Design your initial contract to focus solely on these key pieces of equipment.
 As you establish the working relationship, you can gradually expand the scope to include servicing more of the facility.

 Consider Seasonality